ckeditor/ckeditor4-docs/docs/features/spreadsheets/README.md

 {@img assets/img/spreadsheet_09.png Spreadsheet plugin with formula preview.}

 Refer to the official [Handsontable formulas reference](https://handsontable.com/docs/latest/demo-formula-support.html) for more details.

-## Conditional Formatting

-Do you need to add some colors to your data?
-Conditional formatting allows formatting data (any cell, column or entire data grid) based on its content.
-For example, you can mark cells red when they are empty, make them green when their value is above some threshold or blue if the cell value contains a specific text.

-Conditional formatting comes with a dozen of predefined rules.
-Any number of rules can be set up for each cell, which allows for complex formatting and handling advanced cases.
-You can even drag and drop conditional formatting rules, changing their priority to easily create features like a color scale.
-Put your hands on the color scale example in the {@linksdk spreadsheets working Spreadsheets demo}.

-{@img assets/img/spreadsheet_10.png Spreadsheet plugin with the Conditional Formatting dialog.}

 ## Auto Fill in All Directions